MaayanLab/software-testing/2-functional-testing/README.md

 > **What is a "functional slice"?**

-There isn't a precise definition, but I prefer to think of it as unit of functionality at the level of user experience.
-For example, a functional test might verify that creating a new user works as expected or that menu options are different depending on if a user is logged in or not.
+There isn't a precise definition, but I prefer to think of it as unit of functionality of client experience or expectation.
+For example, a functional test might verify that creating a new user or an API endpoint works as expected.

 > **Why should I write functional test?**